flemzord/mediabox/readme.md

 # MediaBox
 [![Build Status](https://travis-ci.org/flemzord/mediabox.svg?branch=master)](https://travis-ci.org/flemzord/mediabox)

+## Requirements

+- Python
+- Sudo

 ## How to start

 MediaBox support only Debian 9, please install your server with debian 9.
 But it's possible use ubuntu 18.04.
+By default, rclone is install and configure.

 0) Clone this repo
 ```git clone https://github.com/flemzord/mediabox.git```